MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy Sells 10,000 Shares

-MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy sold 10,000 shares of MACOM Technology Solutions stock in a transaction on Monday, September 20th.
-The shares were sold at an average price of $61.42, for a total transaction of $614,200.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy sold 10,000 shares of the business’s stock in a transaction that occurred on Friday, September 17th.
+The shares were sold at an average price of $64.13, for a total transaction of $641,300.00.
+Following the completion of the sale, the senior vice president now directly owns 45,259 shares in the company, valued at $2,902,459.67.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Robert Dennehy also recently made the following trade(s):